tancou/daventure-designsystem-example/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Building

-Before running StoryBook you must export Angular Material style sheets.
-You can achieve that building the project, run `ng build empty-app`

 You can build the library too, run `ng build`.